Strata Global

 What are the different types of pavements in road construction?

 In road construction, the type of pavement selected plays a critical role in determining the overall performance, longevity, and maintenance needs of the road.
 Pavements are engineered to withstand the weight of traffic loads, the effects of environmental conditions, and the stresses placed on the road surface over time.
-While there are various methods and materials used for constructing paved roads, they generally fall into three main categories: flexible pavements, rigid pavements, and composite pavements.
+There are three main categories of pavements: flexible pavements, rigid pavements, and composite pavements.
 Each type has distinct characteristics that make it suitable for specific applications, depending on factors such as soil conditions, traffic volume, climate, and budget considerations.
-Understanding these types and their benefits is essential for choosing the most appropriate pavement system for any road construction project.

 • Flexible Pavements: Flexible pavements comprise a number of layers, and typically the top surface layer, is often made of asphalt when it comes to paved roads or highways.
-Also known as the surface course, these types of pavements are flexible in nature and easily adopt the frequent movements occurring in the lower-lying soil beneath the structure along with loading of different types of traffic.
-Due to inherent flexibility, these pavements dissipate the occurring traffic load over a larger area that in turn reduces the developed stress on the subgrade.
+Also known as the surface course, these types of pavements are flexible in nature and can accommodate small deformations in the underlying layers along with loading of different types of traffic.
+Flexible pavements distribute loads to the subgrade through a combination of layers.
+The stress is highest at the surface and gradually decreases with depth.
+They are termed “flexible” because the entire pavement structure deflects under load.

 • Rigid Pavements: These are pavements made of concrete slabs that possess high rigidity and structural strength.
-Unlike flexible pavements, the rigid pavements support loads over a relatively smaller area but provide strength and durability to a larger extent.
-The rigidity of the concrete allows the rigid pavement to bear heavy loads with very minimal deformation.
+Unlike flexible pavements, rigid pavements distribute loads over a wider area of the subgrade due to their high stiffness, minimizing deformation within the slab itself.

 • Composite Pavements: Composite pavements combine the features of both flexible and rigid pavements.
-Both courses are made up of layers of asphalt and concrete.
-The main intention in the design of this type of pavement is to make use of the most favorable properties of both materials on one pavement structure, combining flexibility with durability.
+Composite pavements combine features of both, typically by having a layer of asphalt over a concrete base, or less commonly, concrete over an existing asphalt pavement (whitetopping).
+The main intention in the design of this type of pavement is to make use of the most favorable properties of both materials on one pavement structure, combining flexibility (of the asphalt surface) with durability (of the concrete base).

 What are the components of a road pavement?

 Road pavement is a composite structure comprising several layers, and each layer has a different function.
 These layers are primarily responsible for the two aspects of the road pavement: stability and water resistance.
-Asphalt binds them together and prevents the road from bad weather and water infiltration.
+Asphalt (or other binders/sealers) binds aggregate layers (in flexible pavements) or seals the surface, helping to protect the road from bad weather and water infiltration.
 Explaining these factors is vital in understanding the whole layout and operation of a road.

 SGP StrataGrid reinforced section to increase longevity of the pavements